ASukhanov/apstrim/README.md

 - Like JSON.
 But it's faster and smaller.
 - Numpy arrays supported.
 - Optional online compression.
+- Basic plotting of logged data.

 ## Installation
-Dependencies: **msgpack, msgpack-numpy, caproto**.
-All required packages can be installed using pip:
+Dependencies: **msgpack, msgpack-numpy, caproto, pyqtgraph**.
+All required packages will be installed using pip:

     pip3 install apstrim